Caorunn Gin Review

 To sip, Caorunn is crisp and zingy.
 Quite floral, with delicate citrus in the background.
 The finish is long-lasting.
 A gentle spice lingers on the tongue well after you’ve put the glass down, while a dry juniper leaves its mark.

 It’s a gently balanced gin.
 No single flavour really stands out above the rest.
-They all work together in harmony but it remains a gin full of taste.
+They all work together in harmony but it remains a gin that’s full-bodies and complex.

 Adding tonic opens up the florals and it’s a crisp and fresh G&T. Caorunn recommend serving with slices of pink lady apple as their signature pour.
-I actually preferred it with a wedge of orange to bring out more citrus and a little sweetness to balance the bitterness of quinine from the tonic.
+I actually preferred it with a twist of orange peel to bring out more citrus and a little sweetness to the balance.

 With its accessible price tag, it’s a great place to start for newcomers to the category.
 But it remains a must for any gin collection.